A Journey to the Western Islands of Scotland: Scotland

 Highland Scotland was still a relatively wild place in 1773.
 Marauding privateers and slave-ships worked the coasts (seven slavers were reported in 1774 alone).
 The destruction of Scottish forests was in full swing.
 The Scottish clan system had been dismantled by Act of Parliament, the population had been disarmed and wearing of the tartan was prohibited.
 Scotch whisky was distilled illegally and profusely (Johnson noted the custom of the skalk, or drinking whisky before breakfast).
 The rule of law was by no means properly established, and the power of the clan chieftains, though curtailed, was often the only real authority.

 Johnson and Boswell toured the Highlands and islands by carriage, on horseback and by boat, planning the stages of their journey to stay at the houses of the local gentry.
 They were astounded when they visited their colleague Lord Monboddo at Monboddo House and saw him in his primitive attire as a farmer, a quite different picture from his image as an urbane Edinburgh Court of Session jurist, philosopher and proto-evolutionary thinker.

-This part of Scotland in 1773 was a romantic place.
+This part of Scotland in 1773 was, according to Johnson, a romantic place.
 It was relatively empty of people and nearly unspoiled by commerce, roads, and other trappings of modern life – Johnson noted that in some Highland islands money had not yet become custom.
 Indeed, with no money or roads parts of Scotland were more akin to the 8th century than 18th.
 Once Johnson reached the West Highlands, there were few roads, none at all on the Isle of Skye, and so they traveled by horseback, usually along the ridge of a hill with a local guide who knew the terrain and the best route for the season.
 "Journies made in this manner are rather tedious and long.
 A very few miles requires several hours", Johnson wrote.
 He deplored the depopulation of the Highlands: "Some method to stop this epidemic desire of wandering, which spreads its contagion from valley to valley, ought to be sought with great diligence".